 Here is what you will need:

 - Biscuits– You will need about 30 ounces of refrigerated biscuit dough (the non-flakey kind).
-I used four 7.5 oz. cans of generic store brand buttermilk biscuits, but Pillsbury biscuits great too!
+I used four 7.5 oz. cans of generic store brand buttermilk biscuits, but Pillsbury biscuits are great too (regular or Pillsbury Grands)!

 - Sugar– both granulated and brown sugar